lmame/Sample-Library-Public/README.md

 * Star System: Show how to pass and get information from a view component as well as showing how to display complex information in View * Designer (slider to select the number of stars, color picker, showing the stars in the canvas etc...),
 * Show how to use the "Refresh" Action to call a method in a View Component and insert the View Component into a record editor,
 * Calling a Custom Command and Custom Rest API using BMC OOTB resources objects,
+* Calling a Javascript Action from Javascript Code using "rxAction" method.

 Javascript Actions: